Cambodia facts & history

 Eleven women were among those elected.

-and the Sam Rainsy Party united to oppose the CPP, and
+the Sam Rainsy Party united to oppose the CPP, and thus prevented

-thus prevented it from forming a government, FUNCINPEC
+it from forming a government, FUNCINPEC switched sides and

 Cambodia has an area of about 181,040 square kilometers,